 - company policies and procedures.

-The National Skills Academy for Food & Drink (NSAFD) promotes industry career opportunities, apprenticeships, and ensures training providers are meeting CPD requirements.
+- National Skills Academy for Food & Drink (NSAFD)

 Career prospects

-Due to the range of cuisines and settings in the profession, it's common for chefs to learn by working in various kitchens throughout their career.
+Due to the range of cuisines and settings, it's common for chefs to learn by working in various kitchens throughout their career.
 You may choose to leave your current role for a new challenge in the same kitchen, or a similar position in another environment.
+Depending on your aims, you may need to travel or even relocate to access the opportunity you're looking for.

 Alternative careers